Legendaryswordsman2/BlazerTech-Character-Management-System-Docs/docs/character-usage.md

 If a **Layered Character** is used, the shader combines all layers into the final rendered character.

 > [!NOTE]
-> If a **Character Loader** is used the shader will be applied automatically.
+> If a **Character Renderer** component is used the shader will be applied automatically.

 ---

-## Character Loaders
+## Character Renderers

-Character loading scripts can be used to load any character you've created regardless of the type.
-All **Character Loaders** have the following fields:
+Character Renderer components can be used to load and display any character you've created regardless of the type.
+All **Character Renderers** have the following fields:

 ### References
 | Field                       | Type       | Description                                                                                                                  |